Background:

 Files pane

-To help users track which topic was currently being discussed and topics where discussion had finished, I introduced a color-coding system in the agenda pane.
+To help users track discussion progress and recognize completed topics, I introduced a color-coding system within the agenda pane.

 Current agenda topic is highlighted in green.